-The project proposes to remove a total of 34 trees which includes 2 protected trees and provide 45 replacement trees of significant size that are more compatible with the hotel development.
+The project proposes to remove a total of 39 trees which includes 2 protected trees and provide 70 replacement trees of significant size that are more compatible with the hotel development.
 New street trees and perimeter trees consisting of shade and ornamental trees are proposed to be planted.
 These trees are located along the shared property line between the residential homes located on the south and southeast boundary that are to remain and be protected in place.
-The proposed tree removal is subject to the Sunnyvale Municipal Code Standards which requires 45 replacement trees offsets loss of on-site trees.
-This impact would be less than significant.
+The proposed tree removal is subject to the Sunnyvale Municipal Code Standards which requires 40 replacement trees to offset the loss of on-site trees.
+The installation 70 replacement trees would reduce the impact to a level of less than significant.